elvladi15/chess-game/README.md

 ## Other game details

+### Game autosaving

-The game will auto save its state in browser local storage every time:
+The game will autosave its state in browser local storage every time:

 1. A player makes a move
 2. A player rotates the board
 3. A player changes square colors